Audition Information

 Parking is available only at Marsh Creek Community Church (101 Crump Rd, Exton, PA 19341) down the street.
 Auditionees with mobility issues may park in the small lot behind the theater.

-Set Building - Saturdays June 28, July 5 - 10am – ?? (must attend at least one)
+🛠️ Set Building - Saturdays August 16th, 23rd, 30tht - 10am - ?? (must attend at least two)

 Performance Dates: